bytecodealliance/wasmtime/crates/lightbeam/README.md

 }
 ```

-When compiled with optimisations enabled, rustc will produce the following WebAssembly:
+When compiled with optimizations enabled, rustc will produce the following WebAssembly:

 ```rust
 (module